holochain/holosqape/README.md

 ## Hcshell

-`hcshell` is a command line tool for executing javascript files that perform scenario and unit testing for Holochain Genomes and their Zomes.
+`hcshell` is a command line tool for executing javascript files that perform scenario and unit testing for Holochain DNAs and their Zomes.
 Once `hcshell` is installed ([see below](#installation)) it is called from a command line, and passed a JS file to execute.
 In terms of Javascript syntax, ES5 is safe, but check the [QJSEngine documentation](http://doc.qt.io/qt-5/qtqml-javascript-functionlist.html) to be completely sure of syntax compatibility.

 ### How To Use Hcshell
 In order to test a Holochain app we need a JS script that we run in `hcshell`.
 The script engine adds a global object `Container` to the context before loading and running the user script.
 The `Container` object currently has the following methods (note that while this is pre-release, this API is completely subject to change):